 Funding that is managed by agencies on behalf of the government.

-A researcher who satisfies the eligibility criteria for a Chief Investigator under the Discovery Program or Linkage Program funding rules, and takes responsibility for the conduct of an ARC-funded project.
+A researcher who: satisfies the eligibility criteria for a Chief Investigator under the Discovery programme or Linkage programme funding rules; and takes responsibility for the conduct of an ARC-funded project.

-Funding for investigator-initiated research projects and research fellowships and awards.
-The Discovery Program comprises the Australian Laureate Fellowships, Discovery Early Career Researcher Award, Discovery Indigenous, Discovery Projects and Future Fellowships schemes.
+Programme 1.1 of the 2015–16 Portfolio Budget Statements, which provides funding investigator-initiated research projects and research fellowships and awards.
+The Discovery programme comprises the Australian Laureate Fellowships, Discovery Early Career Researcher Award, Discovery Indigenous, Discovery Projects and Future Fellowships schemes.

 Early career researcher

 A researcher who has held a PhD or equivalent qualification for a period less than or equal to five years at the time of their application.

 Programme 1.3 of the 2015–16 Portfolio Budget Statements, which provides Australian Government, industry, business and the wider community assurance of the excellence of research conducted in Australia’s higher education institutions through an evaluation framework that identifies universities and disciplines that are internationally competitive and highlights areas where there are opportunities for further development and investment.

 A classification based on the methodology used in the R&D that is being considered.
 The Australian Bureau of Statistics (ABS) develops the FoR codes in consultation with stakeholders in the research sector.
 Full code descriptions are available on the ABS website: www.abs.gov.au.

 A report to the ARC that researchers must submit within 12 months of completing their research project.
 The report includes a range of data and information including a description of research outcomes, academic and commercialisation outputs and details of collaboration.

 The agreement entered into by the ARC and an Administering Organisation when a proposal from that organisation is approved for funding.